The 10 Best Natural Remedies for Vertigo

 4. Find a Comfortable Position

-One of the natural remedies for vertigo doesn't treat it but can help you feel more comfortable during bouts of dizziness.
-If your vertigo is caused by BPPV, then you'll likely notice that the symptoms are not as bad when you're facing one particular side.
+This natural remedy for vertigo doesn't treat it but can help you feel more comfortable during bouts of dizziness.
+If your vertigo is caused by BPPV, then you'll likely notice the symptoms are not as bad when you're facing one particular side.
 Try to keep your head propped up with pillows and find a position that makes you less dizzy, Dr. Kohan recommends.

 Note that this remedy is only meant for temporary relief and is not a cure.